 - Do a final Road test of the vehicle

-In the above approach, a preliminary investigation is of importance because the issue could also be a rocker cover issue, an exhaust issue, cooling system failure, or another problem.
+In the above approach, a preliminary investigation is of importance because the issue could also be a rocker cover issue, an exhaust issue, a cooling system failure, or another problem.

 How Does a Head Gasket Sealer Work?